olympiawoj/graphql-query-language-notes/graphql-query-language-transcript.md

 ## Filter a GraphQL Query Result Using Arguments
+_**Description:** Some GraphQL queries will have arguments. **Arguments** can be used to send additional options about the data set that you wish to receive.
+They may be used to specify sorting preferences, limit the number of records returned, or filter data.
+In this lesson, we will filter a list of pets by status._

 Instructor: [00:00] So far, we've gotten data about all of the pets in the library.
 We've gotten a list of our pets.
 We've gotten total pets.
 Total pets tells us that there are 25 pets that are part of our library, but I might want to filter this list to see just the pets that are available or just the pets that are checked out.